 {\narrower

-\textit{Abstract:} We study the nonparametric estimation of the intensity of the Poisson random measure in continuous-state branching processes with immigration based on the low frequency observations.
-This is given in terms of the minimization of norms on a nonempty, closed and convex subset in a special Hilbert space.
-We establish the measurability of the estimators and derive their consistency and asymptotic risk bounds under some conditions.
+\textit{Abstract:} We study the nonparametric estimation for the intensity of Poisson random measure in jump-diffusion CIR model based on the low frequency observations.
+This is given in terms of the minimization of norms on a nonempty, closed and convex subset of some special Hilbert space.
+We establish the measurability of the estimator and derive its consistency and asymptotic risk bound.